By Kyra Thomsen

 I AM grief for hire, a Poetess – not PTSDs marauded Duchess, nor the Black Dog’s mistress.
 I used to be the clinical Countess of Distress!

-I HAVE a broken aorta, when under hypnosis ticks with postmodern tacky-cardia.
+I HAVE a broken aorta, which under hypnosis ticks with postmodern tacky-cardia.

 I HEAR absinthe’s green fairy whirlpool crash like car smash glass into community houso’s observation hole.